Average Position

 Mapping position metrics in your metric tree reveals whether paying for top positions generates proportionally better business outcomes.
 Statistical correlations show whether higher positions drive better lead quality and conversion rates or merely more expensive clicks.

-Understand and act on average position with KPI Tree
+Understand and act on Average Position with KPI Tree

 KPI Tree connects top impression share and absolute top impression share data from your warehouse.
 Map position metrics alongside CTR, CPC, and conversion rate in your metric tree.